thegavitron/EbookConvert/README.md

 # EbookConvert
-Calibre like ebook conversion app for Android
+Calibre like ebook conversion app for Android.
+This app is under development.